1. Home>

 PronounSpanishEnglish

-Ella / Él / Ustedhabría alejados/he would have moved, you (formal) would have moved
+Ella / Él / Ustedhabría alejados/he would have moved away

-Ellas / Ellos / Ustedeshabrían alejadothey would have moved,
+Ellas / Ellos / Ustedeshabrían alejadothey would have moved away

 Or use our app: